Adamlhardy/CodeReviewProject/README.md

 ### Part A: Implement Java Classes

-- **Create Java Classes**: Based on the assignment, create specific Java classes and methods.
-Details of the classes and methods will be outlined below.
+- **Create Java Classes**: Based on the assignment, create Java classes and methods.
+You should add at least one new class, add a couple instance variables, add a few methods to update the instance variables, and then call your class in main.

 ### Part B: Write Unit Tests